Updated daily. Last update: July 6th, 2020

 You should pay particular attention to this guidance if you are at a higher risk of health implications.
 Click here for CDC guidance on at-risk groups.

 While coronavirus may not affect everybody the same way, it can have severe implications for the elderly and immunocompromised.
 It is therefore extremely important to follow these simple guidelines to prevent (and slow) the spread of the virus.

-It is important to note the COVID-19 has a long incubation period (average 11.5 days to develop symptoms) and that the disease is infectious during this period.
+It is important to note the COVID-19 has an incubation period and that the disease is infectious during this period.
 Therefore even if you are not feeling ill it is important that you deploy these methods.